wp-plugins/pinterest-rss-widget/readme.txt

 There are so many variables that are related to hosting servers and such that it's impossible to provide all of the possible answers.
 However, images not showing is most likely a problem with the timthumb image resizing script.
 Here are some possible solutions:

 * TimThumb requires the GD library, which is available on any host sever with PHP 4.3+ installed.
 Make sure your host has this installed (most do).
-* Once installed and in-use, TimThumb will automatically create a /cache/ subfolder with proper write-permissions.
-If your host server doesn't allow this by default, be sure to manually create the /cache/ folder within the pinterest-rss-widget directory and set the /cache/ folder permissions to 755.
+* Once installed and in-use, TimThumb will automatically create a /prw_tmp/ subfolder in your/ wp-content/uploads/ directory with proper write-permissions.
+If your host server doesn't allow this by default, be sure to manually create the /prw_tmp/ subfolder in your/ wp-content/uploads/ directory and set the /prw_tmp/ folder permissions to 755.
 If this still doesn't work, try setting the /cache/ folder permissions to 777.
 * Known issue with timthumb.php on **Hostgator**: If your website is hosted on Hostgator, you may need to contact HostGator to request "mod_security whitelisting".
 More info here: http://support.hostgator.com/articles/specialized-help/technical/timthumb-basics

 == Screenshots ==